Why is the University of Colorado know as CU and not UC or U of C?

 I heard CU had really good baseball, rowing and mountain biking teams, among others, why are they not on this website?

 The University of Colorado's club sports is one of the most successful in the nation, as its mountain biking teams have won several national championships and other sports such as men's volleyball, rowing, baseball, and countless others have had a lot of success on the national level.
 However, these sports are not NCAA-affiliated and within the University, Club Sports is not a part of the Athletic Department.
 You can find out about all the club sports on their website.

 It varies depending on sport.
 Football is unique in that we release a tentative non-conference schedule 5-6 years in advance.
 The Pac-12 schedules in big blocks so we will usually know those several years in advance.
 Every other sport is released one year at a time.
 Fall sports (volleyball, soccer and cross country) are usually released in the early summer months.
 Most other sports are released around the beginning of the school year (sometime in August), but there are always extenuating circumstances and situations that play into the exact date of release.

 Along with that, why does the football schedule always say time is TBA until about two weeks and sometimes just one week before the game?

-We understand it is at times frustrating not knowing the time of the game well in advance, but we do not release the time of the football games until we know whether or not the game will appear on television through the Big 12 television contract.
-As frustrating as seeing TBA is, if we announced all the games will kick off at a certain time and ended up changing for television (all six of CU's home games were televised in 2006), we feel it would be more frustrating and confusing trying to figure out the correct time.
+We understand it is at times frustrating not knowing the time of the game well in advance, but we do not release the time of the football games until we know which of the television partners will carry the game per the Pac-12 Networks contract.
+As frustrating as seeing TBA is, if we announced all the games will kick off at a certain time and ended up changing for television (with the advent of the Pac-12 Network, it's a virtual guarantee that all games will be televised), we feel it would be more frustrating and confusing trying to figure out the correct time.